-When alcohol is a major component of your game day festivities, our New Orleans personal injury law firm reminds you to always keep the safety of your guests and others in mind.
-Prevent your guests from becoming a drunk driving statistic by:
+When alcohol is a major component of your game day festivities, our New Orleans personal injury law firm reminds you to always keep the safety of your household members, guests, and others in mind.
+Drinking responsibly is a tremendous part of Big Game safety.
+Prevent partygoers from becoming a drunk driving statistic by:

 - Serving snacks throughout the game, including more substantial food on a well-stocked buffet.